 The audio section is, like visuals, nothing to write home about.
 There’s an assortment of lighthearted themes that play while pulling mischiefs and laughing from ear to ear in Rain on You Parade.
 They won’t become boring but either won’t blow your mind.
 There’s a couple of lines of spoken text in the game, but other than that there’s zero voiceover.

-The only clear standout are the screams of frustrated people while you’re ruining their day.
+The only clear standout is the screams of frustrated people while you’re ruining their day.
 They sound exactly like Bokoblins from Breath of the Wild.
 Finally, the writing can be brilliant at times, especially when playing boss levels against your arch-enemy, Doctor Dryspell.
 He’s priceless.

-Short but Sweet, and that’s Great
+Short but sweet, and that’s great

 Rain on Your Parade is a short game.
 Its 50 levels can be finished in about five hours, more if you forget about time playing some levels (like the brilliant human bowling one) or trying to create the ultimate piece of art on the painting level.
 The game’s levels made of engaging gameplay, silly story, and brilliant humor are best enjoyed in shorter bursts.
 Some things just work better in smaller packets.
 Sure, we would love to see a couple of longer levels, but that might mess up the game’s perfect pacing.

 So yeah, while this game is on a shorter side and while it doesn’t have almost any replay value, we can wholeheartedly recommend it.
 Rain on Your Parade is a brilliant little game that nails the fundamentals.
 And that’s great gameplay, tight controls, varied puzzles, and quality writing with a healthy dose of humor.
-To wrap it all up is a zero bug experience, Finally, the game should work great even on a potato.
+To wrap it all up is a zero-bug experience, Finally, the game should work great even on a potato.

 At $15 Rain on Your Parade is priced just right.
 The game’s also available both on the Xbox and PC Game Pass so if you have one of those (or the Ultimate) Rain on Your Parade is a perfect way to spend an evening or a couple of afternoons laughing at jokes and messing with meteorological powers.
 If we didn’t play the game on PC Game Pass, our platform of choice would be the Nintendo Switch.
 Rain on Your Parade is a match made in heaven for the portable console, with its bite-sized sandbox levels and simplistic yet charming puzzles.